fiftydinar/gidro-os/README.md

 - Grapejuice
 - ProtonPlus

+Additional packages:
+- OBS with big collection of plugins (in a distrobox container)
+- Hide Grub text output on boot

 Settings applied by default:
 - BBR TCP congestion algorithm & FQ network packet scheduling (for better network performance, especially in low-signal situations)
 - Increased vm.max_map_count value to match SteamOS (to allow some memory-hungry applications such as games to use more memory maps, which allows them to run & not crash)